NBizzell/time-lapse-crystals/Lesson-2/worksheet3.md

 To produce a smooth video effect the frame rate should be around 24fps.
 To set this frame rate:

 1. Select all the frames using `Ctrl+a`.
-1. Select the `Edit` tac and choose duration.
+1. Select the `Edit` tab and choose duration.
 1. Set the duration to 0.042

 ## Step 4: Save the Project and Video